• Home

 Joseph of Arimathea was a Jew, but involved in the Roman government.
 The Greek word, ekklesia, was used to describe the Roman government.
 Rome sent out apostles from Rome to establish Roman society in the various regions that Rome conquered.
 What we call the five-fold ministry was actually used by Rome in the establishment of the Roman Empire, in a natural sense.
 Jesus learned all this while traveling with His uncle, and then applied the terminology to His Church (through the apostle Paul).
 Interestingly, Jesus traveled with His uncle throughout the Roman Empire, going as far as England.

-The lost and last chapter of the Book of Acts, which has recently resurfaced and is available, records that Paul also traveled to England, and found there a Jewish population, and that Joseph of Arimathea lived there.
+The lost and last chapter of the Book of Acts, which has recently resurfaced and is available, records that Paul also traveled to England, and found there a Jewish population.

 This definition of ekklesia entails much more than believers assembling together for worship and ministry to one another.
 It implies that we are to be reigning with Christ, governing regions and even nations.
 What a clever trick of the devil to put this off somewhere in the future, convincing the ekklesia that we are to simply occupy until… No, we are to be reigning right now!
 We don’t have to wait until Jesus comes and sets this up.
 He is setting it up right now.
 The government is and always has been upon His shoulder (see Isaiah 9:6-7).
 The more He becomes fully formed in a people (see Galatians 4:19 AMP), which is the process of maturity or sanctification, the more we will take our rightful position as the ekklesia, reigning over the earth system until the nations of the world become the Kingdom of God, not just in individuals but politically (see Revelation 11:15).